 The celestial kingdom: the highest kingdom of glory

-Those who are most valiant and obedient are received into this kingdom.
-God the Father and his Son Jesus Christ also dwell there.
-Those who receive this glory have been faithful in all things and have overcome the sins of this world through Christ.
+Those who are most valiant and obedient receive the celestial kingdom and enjoy the presence of God the Father and his Son Jesus Christ.
+They have been faithful in all things and have overcome the sins of this world through the power of the Atonement of Christ.

 Those who inherit this glory are referred to collectively as the Church of the Firstborn (Heb.
 12:21-23; D&C 76:54).